 Frequently Asked Questions - visa applicants

-The below answers have been provided by the Australian Department of Immigration and Border Protection (DIBP) as the Australian Embassy in Denmark does not have a visa or immigration section.
+The below answers have been provided by the Australian Department of Home Affairs as the Australian Embassy in Denmark does not have a visa or immigration section.

-If your answer cannot be found here, please contact the Department of Immigration and Border Protection's European Service Helpdesk in London by using the online enquiry form - or by dialling +44 20 7420 3690 (phone lines are open weekdays 14:00-17:00 (Copenhagen time).
+If your answer cannot be found here, please contact the Department of Home Affairs European Service Helpdesk in London by dialling +44 20 7420 3690 (phone lines are open weekdays 14:00-17:00 (Copenhagen time).